HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

 // Use when we are interested in both the gradient and Hessian tape.ReverseAccumulate(out var gradient, out var hessian);
 ```

-The last version may be useful for calculations such as finding the Laplacian of a scalar function in spherical coordinates which involves derivatives of first and second orders:
+The last version may be useful for calculations such as finding the Laplacian of a scalar function in spherical coordinates, which involves derivatives of first and second orders:

 $$
 \begin{align}
   \begin{split}